empirical-org/Quill-NLP-Tools-and-Datasets/data/fragments/README.md

 Therefore, this fragments directory contains 6 folders, one for each of the 6 fragment types.
-They contain arbitrary numbers of text files that have the pattern of a sentence followed by a fragment where the fragment is derived from the sentence above.
-The text files can be nested in folders within the top level folder.
+They contain arbitrary numbers of text files The text files can be nested in folders within the top level folder.
+At the top of each folder there should be a script called combine.py.
+The script should be able to run and produce an output file from the contents of the directory that contains sentences followed by a fragment derived from them.
 The below is an example.

 ```txt
 The man ate the red pear.